What Is Casting Process?

 Applications Of Centrifugal Casting:

 The applications of centrifugal casting are wide and significant.
-The few applications of centrifugal casting are
+The few applications are

-- Centrifugal Casting Process is used to produce composite pipes.
+- This Process is used to produce composite pipes.

-- Centrifugal Casting is used to manufacture ceramic and even cast-iron pipes too.
+- It is used to manufacture ceramic and even cast-iron pipes too.

 Applications Of Slush Casting Process: